amrohendawi/expense-tracker-app/README.md

 1. Verify your Clerk API keys in the `.env` file
 2. Make sure the Clerk URLs are configured correctly
 3. Check that the middleware.ts file is properly set up

+### Docker Issues

+If you encounter issues with the Docker setup:

+1. Check container logs: `docker-compose logs -f`
+2. Ensure ports 3000, 5432, 8000, and 9000 are not in use by other applications
+3. Try rebuilding the containers: `docker-compose build --no-cache`
+4. Verify your Docker and Docker Compose versions are up to date

 ## Deployment